bergercookie/Pump3000/docs/_build/html/_sources/pump-commands.txt

 Pump Commands
 =========================================================

-In this section the basic commands for communication with the pump are explained.
+In this section the basic commands for communication with the pump are introduced.
 You can issue a series of these commands from the editor's tab.
-For the full list of available commands see the code Walkthrough section.
+For the full list of available commands see the pump_model.py.
+You can use most of the methods of the Pump Class in the Editor tab as well.

 .. note::